Foegele ends scoring drought, Hurricanes blank Coyotes 3-0

+"It just felt like the guys needed a mental break from the game of hockey," Brind'Amour said.
+"We've been grinding a lot and not getting results.
+I think they came back today a little refreshed."

-The Hurricanes had coughed up a three-goal lead in Friday's shootout loss to Washington but were able to close out the Coyotes, who lost for the fifth time in six games.
+The Hurricanes had coughed up a three-goal lead in Friday's 6-5 shootout loss to the Capitals.
+After Brind'Amour gave them Saturday off, they managed to come up with their second win in seven games in December.

+"We got a quick day off and then it was right back to hockey, instead of waiting a week and thinking about that loss," Foegele said.

 Foegele, a rookie left winger, scored three times in the first four games of the season.
 He had a goal in a 5-3 win over Vancouver on Oct.
 9 but hadn't scored since, a span of 27 games.

+"You kind of question your abilities and things go in your head that shouldn't," he said.

+De Haan had two assists while Andrei Svechnikov and Sebastian Aho also scored for the Hurricanes.

-Svechnikov made it 2-0 four minutes later with a high shot past Hill from the slot.
+Svechnikov made it 2-0 four minutes after Foegele's goal with a high shot past Hill from the slot.
 The Hurricanes caught the Coyotes in a line change, and the rookie right winger made them pay.
 Justin Faulk fed Svechnikov on the breakaway.

+The Coyotes lost for the fifth time in six games.
+Their best scoring chance was in the third period.
+Alex Galchenyuk tipped in a shot at 4:07, but it was waved off for high-sticking.

-Arizona had a goal waved off for high-sticking by Alex Galchenyuk at 4:07 of the final period.
-Twenty-five seconds later, Aho converted a neutral-zone turnover into his team-best 12th goal of the season.
+Twenty-five seconds after Galchenyuk's goal was disallowed, Aho converted a neutral-zone turnover into his team-best 12th goal of the season.

+Arizona coach Rick Tocchet was disappointed after his team had erased a three-goal deficit in 4-3 overtime win over the New York Rangers on Friday night and had played the Hurricanes even through the first period.

+"The game was there," Tocchet said.
+"If you look at the other goals, one was a horrendous change.
+The other one, the third one, was terrible.
+We had a couple of chances where they made a mistake and we don't score."

 NOTES: The Coyotes have the top penalty-kill unit in the NHL.
 They killed off all five of Carolina's power-play opportunities on Sunday. ...
+The Hurricanes are already missing a few forwards and Svechnikov left midway through the third period after getting checked in the back.
+Brind'Amour said the team will know more about Svechnikov's status on Monday.
+"He tweaked something and came to the bench and tried to go but couldn't," Brind'Amour said.
+"We'll find out."
 Forwards Jordan Staal and Micheal Ferland were out for the Hurricanes.
 Both have been dealing with concussion issues.
-Staal has missed five straight games and Ferland has missed seven of the past eight. ...
-Carolina captain Justin Williams has a five-game points streak.
+Staal has missed five straight games and Ferland has missed seven of the past eight.

 UP NEXT